Integralist/integralist.co.uk/content/posts/new-laptop-configuration.md

 > Note: I manually compile vim as I need Python3 support baked in, which Homebrew's version no longer does (it used to, but not any more).
 Python3 support means my Python linting tools will work as expected.

+So let's start at the beginning.
+To manually compile Vim you would think to do something like the following...

 ```bash
 git clone https://github.com/vim/vim.git